K-Ivy/Arch-Linux-Gnome-DOTS/README.md

 <summary>↳ Expand</summary>

 - Enter: `pacman -S nano git`

+- For the rest on the setup below, instead of manual, run the Guided Setup Script:

+- `https://github.com/K-Ivy/Arch-Linux-Gnome-DOTS.git /tmp/dots && cd /tmp/dots/extra && bash ag-install.sh`

+---

 - Configure/Setup Systemd (Archinstall may not fully do so) + Pre Plymouth Setup: